 Harvesting Worm Castings Easier With The Urban Worm Bag

-To similarly leverage the upward migration of composting worms, but in a more aerobic environment, I developed the Urban Worm Bag, a breathable continuous flow worm bin that allows you to feed through the top and collect rich, lively, worm-free castings from the bottom.
+To similarly leverage the upward migration of worms, but in a more aerobic environment, I developed the Urban Worm Bag, a breathable continuous flow worm bin that allows you to feed through the top and collect rich, lively, worm-free castings from the bottom.
 You can add them to add them directly to your garden with no risk of burning your roots.

 No sifting, sorting, or screening.
 And adding new bedding is a cinch!

 Steve will be posting here about worms and worm composting more in the future.
 But if you’re interested in learning more, you can visit him at the Urban Worm Company for vermicomposting tips and tricks for the beginner as well as learning more about the business side of vermiculture and vermicomposting.

 He’d also be thrilled to see you try the Urban Worm Bag, his fabric continuous flow worm compost bin with a lifetime warranty that makes harvesting microbe-rich worm castings a breeze!